All educational programs are open to all qualified inmates; the Education Department provides:

 Psychiatric Outpatient Clinic is available for inmates on a referral basis.
 Inmates released from inpatient status are encouraged to maintain contact through the outpatient clinic and advise them of any problems with medication.

 The Luther Luckett Correctional Complex Psychology Department is staffed by one Licensed Psychologist and one Licensed Psychology Associate.
 The General Services Department provides mental health services for the 1100 bed medium security correctional facility.
 Responsibilities include supervising certified psychologists and practicum students, program development and optimization, staff training, intake screening interviews of new arrivals, psychiatric referrals, evaluation for referrals to mental health units, evaluation for referrals to specialized treatment planning.
-Patient population includes a broad range of Axis I and Axis II diagnoses.
+Patient population includes a broad range of Axis I and Axis II diagnosis.
 Presenting problems include anxiety, depression, suicidality, anger management, HIV+ diagnosis, chronic pain, sleep disorders, sex offenses, family of origin issues, relationship issues, early childhood abuse, and substance abuse.